LBCrion/sfwbar/doc/sfwbar-dbus.rst

 trigger to emit upon receipt of the signal.
 An optional parameter `Arg0` allows filtering the first string of the signal parameters.
 If specified, any message where the first string parameter doesn't match `Arg0` will be ignored.
-Triggers called by `DBusSubscribe` exposer a variable `DBusSignal` containing the parameters for the signal.
+Triggers called by `DBusSubscribe` exposes a variable `DBusSignal` containing the parameters for the signal.
 See `DBus type conversion` section for information on parsing this variable.
-Retuns n/a.
+Returns n/a.

 DBusWatch(Bus, Name, Trigger)
 -----------------------------